 Most pathologic calcifications throughout the body contain mixtures of carbonate-substituted hydroxyapatite and octacalcium phosphate.
-Because these ultramicroscopic crystals are nonacidic Ca phosphates, the term basic Ca phosphate (BCP) is much more precise than apatite.
+Because these ultramicroscopic crystals are nonacidic calcium phosphates, the term basic calcium phosphate (BCP) is much more precise than apatite.
 These ultramicroscopic crystals occur in snowball-like clumps in rheumatic conditions (eg, calcific tendinitis, calcific periarthritis, some cases of progressive systemic sclerosis Systemic Sclerosis Systemic sclerosis is a rare chronic disease of unknown cause characterized by diffuse fibrosis and vascular abnormalities in the skin, joints, and internal organs (especially the esophagus... read more and dermatomyositis Autoimmune Myositis Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis, necrotizing immune-mediated myopathy) or in the skin and muscles (dermatomyositis)... read more ).
 They also occur in joint fluids and cartilages of patients with all degenerative arthropathies sufficiently advanced to cause joint space narrowing on x-ray.

 BCP crystals can destroy joints and can cause severe intra-articular or periarticular inflammation.

 Milwaukee shoulder syndrome, a profoundly destructive arthropathy affecting predominantly elderly women that usually develops in the shoulders and (often) knees, is one example.
 The syndrome is characterized by chronic large but minimally inflammatory synovial effusions.

 Besides synovial fluid analysis, x-rays should be taken of symptomatic joints.
 On x-ray, BCP crystals may be visible as periarticular cloudlike opacities; the crystals often spontaneously resolve over months or occasionally within days.
 Definitive assay for BCP crystals in synovial fluid is not readily available.
-Clumped crystals can be identified only with transmission electron microscopy.
+Clumped crystals can usually be identified only with special calcium stains or transmission electron microscopy.
 The clumps are not birefringent under polarized light.

 Calcium oxalate crystal deposition is rare.
 It occurs most often in azotemic patients receiving hemodialysis or peritoneal dialysis, particularly those treated with ascorbic acid (vitamin C), which is metabolized to oxalate.
 However, the evolution of dialysis exchange fluids has resulted in the virtual disappearance of this disease.